phanhieu2507/saa-03/docs/networks/VPC.md

 ## NACL
 - not stateful
-- firewall on subnet level
+- firewall on subnet level ( one nacl per subnet)
-- for outbound traffic allow ephemeral ports 32768-65535 (all ports for diffrent services to listen for outbound traffic)
+- for outbound traffic allow ephemeral ports ( client's port ) 32768-65535 (all ports for diffrent services to listen for outbound traffic)

 ## VPC Traffic Mirroring
 - capture and inspect network traffic